Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides

-The first step in such a program is to understand how the Galactic environment impacts binaries in a manner that goes beyond the classic studies of wide binary survival and semimajor axis distribution \citep{Weinberg1987,jiang2010evolution}.
-Chiefly, we would like to explain the origin of the observed superthermal eccentricity distribution for $a\gtrsim 10^3$\,AU.
+The first step in such a program is to understand how the Galactic environment impacts binaries in a manner that goes beyond the classic studies of wide binary survival and semimajor axis distribution \citep{Weinberg1987, jiang2010evolution}.
+In this work, we will focus specifically on the origin of the observed superthermal eccentricity distribution for binaries with $a\gtrsim 10^3$\,AU.
 This program was initiated by \cite{Hamilton22} (hereafter H22), who studied the secular effect of Galactic disk tides alone (i.e. ignoring scattering) on the eccentricity and inclination distributions of (bound) wide binaries.
-The binary-disk system constitutes an effective three-body problem: Galactic tides drive secular oscillations in an individual binary's eccentricity and inclination, just like in the von Zeipel-Lidov-Kozai mechanism \citep{von1910application,Lidov1962, Kozai1962, Heisler1986-eb, Hamilton2019-jn, Hamilton2019-zl}, with oscillation timescale
+The binary-disk system constitutes an effective three-body problem: Galactic tides drive secular oscillations in an individual binary's eccentricity and inclination, just like in the von Zeipel-Lidov-Kozai mechanism \citep{von1910application, Lidov1962, Kozai1962, Heisler1986-eb, Hamilton2019-jn, Hamilton2019-zl}, with oscillation timescale

 where $m_b$ is the binary's total mass and $\rho_0$ is the mass density in the Solar neighborhood.
 Upon applying this mechanism to an entire ensemble of initially isotropically-oriented binaries, H22 concluded that the observed superthermal DF cannot be produced by Galactic tides, unless the initial DF was \textit{even more} superthermal.
 However, H22's study was limited to initial eccentricity DFs of power law form, and, most questionably, to the ``phase-mixed limit'' in which Galactic tides have already driven the DF to a steady state.
-The phase-mixed assumption requires binaries to undergo multiple secular oscillations within the lifetime of the Galaxy, but since these oscillations take so long (equation \eqref{eq:t_sec_numerical}) this assumption may fail in practice.
+The phase-mixed assumption requires binaries to undergo multiple secular oscillations within the lifetime of the Galaxy, but since the timescale for these oscillations given by \eqref{eq:t_sec_numerical} is so long, this assumption may fail in practice.